mzur/kirby-uniform/docs/guards/guards.md

 There are two methods to conveniently retrieve options:

 - `option($key, $default = null)`: Returns an option from the options array or an optional default value.
 Example: `$this->option('field', self::FIELD_NAME)`
 - `requireOption($key)`: Returns an option from the options array or throws an exception of the option is not present.
-This can be used for mandatory options of a guard.
+This can be used for mandatory options.
 Example: `$this->requireOption('file')`

 Take a look at the [built-in guards](https://github.com/mzur/kirby-uniform/tree/master/src/Guards) for some examples.